aws-samples/aws-modernization-with-snyk-security/content/040_snyk_codesuite/01_index_codecommit.md

 In this view you get the details of the vulnerability found by Snyk, you also get recommendations on how these vulnerability can be remediated.

-If you have used the sample `requirements.txt` mentioned above, you will see the pyyaml package vulnerability can be remediated by upgrading the version to `PyYAML==5.4`.
+If you have used the sample `requirements.txt` mentioned above, you will see the py yaml package vulnerability can be remediated by upgrading the version to `PyYAML==5.4`.

 Go back to your CodeCommit repo and commit the change to the version as recommended by Snyk.
 This new commit triggers the CodePipeline again.